Next.js 14 Authentication using Prisma and Auth.js: A Complete Guide

 - Open your browser and navigate to

-. - You should now see a message indicating that you are not signed in.
+http://localhost:3000/protected. - You should now see a message indicating that you are not signed in.

 Conclusion

 In this tutorial, we learned how to implement authentication using Next.js and Auth.js.
 We set up the project, installed Auth.js, and configured it to work with Next.js.
 We also learned how to set up Prisma, Auth.js, and Next.js to work together.
-Finally, we implemented authentication in our application by using the auth
+Finally, we implemented authentication in our application by using the auth method to check if the user is authenticated and show unauthenticated content if they’re not.

 I hope this tutorial has been helpful in understanding how to implement authentication using Next.js and Auth.js.